 Capitalizing on Twitter & other Social Media Tools: The Old Spice Example

-For those who weren’t on Twitter today, I regret to inform you that you missed the buzz, snapple, crackle, and pop Old Spice created with a very impressive campaign.
+For those who weren’t on Twitter today, I regret to inform you that you missed the buzz, snap, crackle, and pop Old Spice created with a very impressive campaign.
 In my opinion, they completely reinvented themselves by going after a completely different market, the younger, “hipper”, social media-savvy market.

 This has been one of the most creative Twitter campaigns yet - it was certainly very successful.
 It was an excellent example of the guerrilla marketing opportunities social media Websites, like Twitter offer.